meyer-pidiache/wifi-security-assistant/README.md

 ## capture.sh

-With this, we start to get hashes
+With this, we start getting hashes

 ``` bash
 sudo ./capture.sh -a "[Network Name]" -c [Chanel]